RamaKrushna92/TerraformProject/README.md

     * Spin up aws ec2 instance, install Jenkins and Terraform.
     * Go to manage Jenkins, plugins and install AWS credentials to secure the ACCESS and Secret Keys.
     * Configure the Git in Jenkins
-    * Create Jenkins freestyle Job, clone the repo.
+    * Create Jenkins freestyle Job, clone the repo and Perform
+            - terraform init
+            - terraform validate
+            - terraform plan
+            - terraforn apply